Speed Up Windows Startup

 In addition, this database will tell you if a program is a potential malware program.
 You can then stop the malware from loading each time you start your computer, though a better solution is to remove it completely.

 Once you've cleared the checkboxes of the programs you don't want to start up each time you turn on your PC, click OK.
 You may be asked to restart you PC in order for the changes to take effect.
 Either restart now or choose to restart later.

-Once your PC restarts, you can experience your faster PC.
+Once your PC restarts, you can experience your faster Windows XP computer.
 If you don't like the changes, you can always go back and tell msconfig to load up those programs you want to launch automatically.

 Compare Internet Providers: Dialup - DSL - Cable Internet - Satellite Internet - Wireless Internet - VOIP Phone Service

 Speed Up Your Computer: